comp operation

 The selection parameters of a component split work in a excluding manner: if a parameter has selected a specific component, this component cannot be part of another selection (from left to right).

-The local coordinate systems (pivot and scope) of the newly generated shapes are aligned according to the geometry's topology; the component split is one of the few shape operations which manipulate the pivot of a shape.
+The local coordinate systems (pivot and scope) of the newly generated shapes are aligned according to the geometry's topology.
+The component split is one of the few shape operations which manipulate the pivot of a shape.
+This behavior is deactivated when scopeAlignment is set to noAlign.

 fIn the case of a face component split, the x-axis is directed as the first edge of the face and the z-axis points along the face normal.
 The pivot is positioned at the first vertex of the first edge of the face; the scope is the bounding box of the face, i.e. the z-dimension of the emerging shape's scope is set to zero.
 See an example.